-Multinomial logistic regression model of Decision factors and Procurement decisions

-The overall fit of the basic multinomial regression model was confirmed by the following parameters; Goodness of fit (Pearson $\chi 2=699.060$, p<0.0001: Deviance= 430.209, p=1.000) proved that model is fit since the p-value is not significant; model fit characteristics $\chi 2(df=180, N=393)=303.458$, p<0.0001) was significant; classification table of observed versus predicted values representing 74.8% with even distribution in each variable item (PC=85.2%; LW=58.1%; OM=62.8%) and Nagelkerke R2 (0.629) & McFadden R2 (0.399) showed that the model accounted for 39.9% to 62.9% of the variance in the model.
+Multinomial logistic regression model of Decision factors and Procurement decisions since the p-value is not significant; model fit characteristics $\chi^2(df=180, N=393)=303.458, p<0.0001)$ was significant; classification table of observed versus predicted values representing 74.8% with even distribution in each variable item (PC=85.2%; LW= 58.1%; OM=62.8%) and Nagelkerke R (0.629) and preference of community pharmacists for procurement was also evaluated using MNL.
+The objective was to identify the most dominant interplay of factors informing preference.